tensorflow/docs/site/en/guide/create_op.md

 >   Consider using a [`ResourceMgr`](https://www.tensorflow.org/code/tensorflow/core/framework/resource_mgr.h)
 >   to keep track of op state.

-### Multi-threaded CPU kernels
+### Multithreaded CPU kernels

-To write a multi-threaded CPU kernel, the Shard function in [`work_sharder.h`](https://www.tensorflow.org/code/tensorflow/core/util/work_sharder.h) can be used.
+To write a multithreaded CPU kernel, the Shard function in [`work_sharder.h`](https://www.tensorflow.org/code/tensorflow/core/util/work_sharder.h) can be used.
 This function shards a computation function across the threads configured to be used for intra-op threading (see